Education Research Current About VU Amsterdam NL

 • What worries you?

-Have the students put the post-its on a stack to make the collection anonymous and therefore more safe.
+Have the students put the post-its on a stack as they leave the classroom to make the collection anonymous and therefore more safe.
 For larger groups, an online tool such as Mentimeter can be more fitting.
-Discuss the results at the next meeting.
+Discuss the results at the next class.

-If the discussion and observance of the ground rules goes well, active learning exercises will be beneficial for even more students.
+If the discussion and observance of the ground rules go well, active learning exercises will be beneficial for even more students.

 This tip is based on the VU Mixed Classroom Educational Model.
-It contains more tips on creating a safe and inclusive learning environment.
+This model includes more examples of how to create a safe learning environment.

 Quick links